Impulse Response Analysis of Structural Nonlinear Time Series Models: Impulse Response Analysis

 \subsection{Relaxed Impulse Response Consistency}

 We will now study relaxed impulse responses in the setting of additively separable models.
-The reason is twofold: First, additive separability is a very common assumption in applied work, as we shall impose it in the models applied in both Section~\ref{section:simulations} and \ref{section:applications}.
-Second, collecting nonlinear terms over lags significantly streamlines notation and analysis.
+Additive separability is a common assumption in applied work, as we shall impose it in the empirical analyses of Section~\ref{section:simulations} and \ref{section:applications}.
+Further, collecting nonlinear terms over lags significantly streamlines notation and analysis, and aligns with the setup of Corollary~\ref{corollary:twostep_estimator_op1}.
 It would be straightforward, if tedious, to extend our derivations below to the more general setting of Theorem~\ref{theorem:twostep_estimator_consistency}.

 Given $\delta \in \Real$ and compatible shock relaxation function $\rho$, let $\widetilde{\delta}_t := \delta \rho({\epsilon}_{1t})$.
 Starting from a path $X_{t+j:t}$ and \eqref{eq_main:irf_h_separable}, the relaxed shock path is